arodmail/aws-doc/README.md

 }
 ```

-The Security Token Service (STS) returns a verification JSON document with the user details.
+The AWS Security Token Service (STS) returns a verification JSON document with the user details.

 **Important**: Delete the temporary access key for the root user after completing the cluster deployment steps.